danielcorsano/convertext-gui/README.md

 ## 💝 Support This Project

 If you find this tool helpful, please consider [sponsoring the project](https://github.com/sponsors/danielcorsano).
 I created and maintain this software alone as a public service, and donations help me improve it and develop requested features.
+If I get $99 of donations, I will use it to pay for the Apple developer program so I can make iOS versions of all my open source apps.

 Your support makes a real difference in keeping this project active and growing.
 Thank you!